Happy Holidays Everyone

 Pooch Parlor Groomers/Staff:

-l aspects of grooming and scissoring, it includes strict codes of conduct and tight guidelines for ethical treatments of pets and their owners, safety practices, and cleaning standards.
+Every groomer has undergone rigorous training to attain their certification at the state level.
+The training includes more than instruction about the technical aspects of grooming and scissoring, it includes strict codes of conduct and tight guidelines for ethical treatments of pets and their owners, safety practices, and cleaning standards.
 This certification is something we are most proud of, as the grooming industry is not regulated, and only 5 percent of all groomers spend the time and money to train under any qualified guidelines.
 All employees are drug-tested and undergo criminal background checks.
 The Pooch Parlor Pet Groomer Academy, is the only grooming school licensed and bonded through the Board of Education, in the State of Idaho.

 The Pooch Parlor Pet Groomer Academy:

-on in the state of Idaho.
+The Pooch Parlor Pet Groomer Academy is the only certifed grooming school in the state idaho.
+The school is licensed and bonded through the Board of Education in the state of Idaho.
 Students come from all over the nation to learn the trade of pet styling.
 Their courses range in time from 2 months to 8 months.
 Reduced grooming prices are offered to customers that would like to help these students out with their well-behaved family pooches.
 Student grooming must be requested and scheduled on Mon, Wed, and Friday.
 When the students graduate, they are certified as professional groomers, trained under standards that are higher than required by the industry.
 Students that graduate end up all over the nation as employees and business owners.
 If you have family in the U.S., check out the groomer academy webpage for a Pooch Parlor graduate near you.

 At the Pooch Parlor, we always have a camera handy and LOVE to take pictures of our staff, students, customers, and their dogs.
 There is no charge for family portrait and we email it to you, just ask.
 Pictures of your 4 legged kids are really important, since our time with them is never long enough during our lives.